embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

-# Arduino Internals: how Arduino IDE builds your code
+# Arduino Internals: how Arduino builds your code

-As an embedded developer, you probably can't help wondering what actually happens when Arduino IDE builds the sketch.
-What’s being compiled, where the files go, and how the toolchain turns the code into instructions able to run on the board?
+Arduino is one of the most popular ways to start learning embedded systems.
+At the same time, you can find plenty of debates online about whether Arduino is a good choice for that (like "*Is there anything wrong with Arduino?*" [[1]](https://www.reddit.com/r/embedded/comments/1bz55bj/is_there_anything_wrong_with_arduino/), "*Why engineers hate Arduino?*" [[2]](https://www.reddit.com/r/embedded/comments/evb5nu/why_engineers_hate_arduino/) ).

+While the list of arguments from Arduino "opponents" is quite long — and some of their points are completely reasonable — I want to prove that you can learn just as much with Arduino as with any other embedded platform, as long as you avoid blindly relying on the Arduino API and stay curious to explore what’s happening under the hood.
+That's why I am creating the Arduino Internals series.

+**As a starting point, let’s take a closer look at what happens when you build a sketch in the Arduino IDE.**
 <!--more-->

-You hit the spot!
-We’re about to take a closer look at the Arduino build process.

-While building an Arduino sketch in the IDE seems as simple as clicking one button, under the hood it performs several important steps — some common to nearly every embedded development environment, and others unique to Arduino.

-Understanding this process is a great way to move beyond the beginner stage and start thinking like an embedded developer.
-# Understanding Arduino IDE build process

 {{< admonition note "Assumed knowledge" true >}}
 I assume you already know how to compile and flash an Arduino board with the Arduino IDE, but haven’t yet dived into the internals of the compilation and flashing process.